PietroLiuzzo/makepdf/edition/process.md

 - integrate in BM branches and produce PDF from branch (DTS improved module + viewItem module expansion for apparata)
 - export list of contributors to manuscript descriptions in the PDF output

+add steps for

+bibliography (pointer!)
+at each step add options like: you can do this or go on.
+- viewers will often expect that everything you want is contained in your input, which is a false expectation.
+The expectation should be that your input will be tying up in a specific way a series of sources of different types.
+You can do the job for the viewer or software of your choice and tidily pack everything explicitly for it, and have the certainties coming out of having layed out everything explicitly (or at least think you did so) or you can embrace the sources and play with that.
+- add a new manuscript
+- add a new apparatus

+- final touches in the FO.
+- deposit of data.
+- morphological annotation